Winona: 250 Maxwell Hall

 Admission to the Bachelor of Social Work program is a procedure separate from WSU admission and from major declaration.
 The BSW admission process takes place during the second semester of the student’s sophomore year.
 Specific eligibility requirements in addition to the academic requirements for both admission and retention must be met.
 The application materials containing the requirements, instructions, deadlines, and forms can be found on the Social Work website.

-Required foundation courses are to be completed prior to admission to the social work program.
+Students may apply to the BSW program the semester in which 60 credits and the foundations courses are being completed.
+However, required foundation courses are to be completed prior to admission to the social work program.
 Students will not be admitted to the program unless they satisfy the department’s admission requirements by the end of the semester in which they apply.
 (Spring semester applicants have until the end of the next summer session to satisfy admission requirements.)
 Admission is competitive; therefore, some applicants may not be admitted.
 Social work faculty members are available to assist prospective social work students with the admission process.
 First-year and sophomore students interested in the social work major are advised to become well informed regarding the courses required for admission to the social work program.
 Admission into the program is limited to a specific number of students and is based on satisfactory completion of required courses and evaluation scores obtained in the admission process.
-Acceptance into the BSW program is the prerequisite for enrollment in all social work courses except ◎ SOCW 340 - Introduction to Social Work and Social Welfare and ✪ SOCW 350 - Field Experience I .
+Acceptance into the BSW program is the prerequisite for enrollment in all social work courses except ◎ SOCW 340 - Introduction to Social Work and Social Welfare and SOCW 350 - Field Experience I .

 Admission is based on fulfillment of the course requirements specified above and the evaluation score obtained during the BSW acceptance process.
 Students should contact their advisor for further information on this process.

-Students must have a grade of “C” or better and an overall GPA of 2.5 in all courses considered for BSW Program admission.
-In addition, students must also maintain a 2.5 GPA and a grade of “C” or better in all courses required within the major.
+Students must have a C grade or better and an overall GPA of 2.5 in all courses considered for BSW Program admission.
+In addition, students must also maintain a 2.5 GPA and a C grade or better in all courses required within the major.

 Student Association of Social Workers (SASW)